greg-raven/Impeachment-Chronicles/_posts/2021-07-15-ruben-garcia.md

 ---
-title: 'It was a coup attempt'
+title: "It was a coup attempt"
 layout: post
 author:
 - Ruben Garcia